Premier League restart: Crowd noise option part of Sky Sports innovative coverage

 - Premier League restart: The live games on Sky Sports

-In partnership with EA Sports, Sky Sports has created a range of bespoke and team-specific crowd noises and chants to bring the vibrant atmosphere of the Premier League to the restart.
+In partnership with EA SPORTS FIFA, Sky Sports has created a range of bespoke and team-specific crowd noises and chants to bring the vibrant atmosphere of the Premier League to the restart.
 Viewers can select the Sky channel to watch with the added sound or with stadium noise.

 Other new features include: